aurora-opensource/xviz/docs/protocol-formats/binary-protocol.md

 ## XVIZ API References

-### Encoding Support
+### Format Support

-[XVIZWriter](/docs/api-reference/xviz-writer.md) by default will output the GLB binary encoding of the XVIZ data.
+[XVIZBinaryWriter](/docs/api-reference/xviz-binary-writer.md) will output the GLB binary format of the XVIZ data.
 This will be output for both Metadata and Frames, but not the FrameIndex, which is always output as JSON.

+[XVIZJSONWriter](/docs/api-reference/xviz-json-writer.md) will output the JSON format of the XVIZ data.
+This will be output for both Metadata and Frames, but not the FrameIndex, which is always output as JSON.

 ### Parsing Support

-[parseStreamMessage](/docs/api-reference/parse-xviz.md) will parse the data and handle GLB encoded XVIZ as well as other encodings of the data.
+[parseStreamMessage](/docs/api-reference/parse-xviz.md) will parse the data and handle GLB encoded XVIZ as well as other formats of the data.

 XVIZ parsing functions will decode the binary container, parse the JSON and resolve binary references.
 The application will get a "patched" JSON structure, with the difference from the basic